Protecting Wild Salmon in the Willamette: Your Guide to the Draft SEIS

 The Army Corps of Engineers, Portland District, has released a Draft Supplemental Environmental Impact Statement (Draft SEIS) on their analysis of two options in the Willamette River Valley System:

-Ending hydropower at all 13 dams
+1. Removing hydropower infrastructure at all Corps dams

 Below is an overview of key findings, background, and how you can take action!